syazsolo/linkedin/README.md

 [`reviewed.txt`](reviewed.txt)

 ### sneak peak
-Brace for a new programming language - that you understand.
+Brace to see a new programming language - that you understand.